Career development and career counselling are the broad areas that are central to the Foundation’s interests.

 Please note that decisions made by the Board of Directors are considered final and not subject to appeal.
 Also, it remains the Foundation’s prerogative to cancel funding based upon an unsatisfactory project review.

-Decisions about a Letter of Intent are usually communicated within 30 days of submission.
-Unsuccessful letters of intent will receive an automated notice from our grant management platform.
-Successful letters of intent will be contacted by staff to discuss submitting a full grant application.
+Decisions about a Letter of Intent (LOI) are usually communicated within 30 days of submission.
+Unsuccessful Letters of Intent will receive an automated notice from our grant management platform.
+If your LOI has been approved, you will be contacted by staff to discuss submitting a full grant application.

 We provide assistance in three ways: